 19. “I wish I had known that it doesn’t always distribute properly!”

 Sometimes women will experience the medication only numbing one side of their body.
 For example, one mom said, “With my 2nd delivery, all of the epidural medication was going to the right side of my body and NONE to the left.”
 This can happen.
-The medical staff will normally recommend you lie on the opposite side so that the epidural medication can try to disperse to the non-numbed part of your body.
+The medical staff will typically recommend you lie on the opposite side so that the epidural medication can try to disperse to the non-numbed part of your body.
 If that is not working, the anesthesiologist can come back and redo your epidural.

 Another mom shared, “With my first two epidurals, everything was fine.
 They worked perfectly.
 With my last one, it only worked on half of my body, my blood pressure plummeted, and I had to get three doses of epinephrine to raise it.
 My bladder was numbed so much that I couldn’t tell if I had to pee or not for 2 days (the catheter had to stay in), and the spinal headache I had for two weeks after.
 It was the WORST headache I’ve ever had.
 I thought I had an aneurysm.”